AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 **Performance Testing** - Its aim is to measure response time of a system or an application.
 Most testers prefer automated tests, as they offer accurate results with minimal human intervention.

 **Load Testing** - This type of testing simulates a heavy load on the website.
-This way developers can identify weaknesses in the system
+This way developers can identify weaknesses in the system.
 With this type of test, the idea is to simulate a heavy load on the website, which helps developers identify weaknesses in the system and make adjustments.
 Only automated tests can provide such simulations effectively.

 </br>